* Translated by AI

 *This content was translated by AI.

-Samsung's Kim Jae-yun (right) walks off the mound after giving up a go-ahead two-run double to Oh Tae-gon in the top of the 9th inning against SSG on the 22nd. /Photo=Samsung Lions
+Samsung's Kim Jae-yoon (right) walks off the mound after giving up a go-ahead double to Oh Tae-gon in the top of the 9th inning against SSG on the 22nd. /Photo=Samsung Lions

-Samsung's Kim Jae-yun (right) walks off the mound after giving up a go-ahead two-run double to Oh Tae-gon in the top of the 9th inning against SSG on the 22nd. /Photo=Samsung Lions
+Samsung's Kim Jae-yoon (right) walks off the mound after giving up a go-ahead double to Oh Tae-gon in the top of the 9th inning against SSG on the 22nd. /Photo=Samsung Lions

 April 22, SSG 3-2 Samsung (Daegu)

-Leading 2-1 in the top of the 9th, the Samsung Lions brought in closer Kim Jae-yun (36).
-This was his second consecutive appearance.
-In the top of the 9th against SSG Landers on the previous day (21st), with the score tied 4-4, Kim Jae-yun entered with one out and issued two walks and a hit-by-pitch, creating a bases-loaded, two-out crisis before being removed from the mound.
+Leading 2-1 in the top of the 9th, the Samsung Lions brought in closer Kim Jae-yoon (36) for the second consecutive day.
+In the top of the 9th against SSG Landers on the previous day (21st), with the score tied 4-4, Kim Jae-yoon entered with one out and issued two walks and a hit-by-pitch, creating a bases-loaded, two-out crisis before being relieved.
 He threw 30 pitches.
 Miyazaki then struck out Kim Jae-hwan, allowing no runs.

-On this day, the situation was not a tie but a one-run lead.
-Had he secured the win, Kim Jae-yun would have recorded his fifth save of the season and his 198th career save, moving one step closer to becoming the sixth player in history to reach 200 saves.
+On this day, Samsung held a one-run lead, not a tie.
+Had they held on for the win, Kim Jae-yoon would have recorded his fifth save of the season and his 198th career save, moving one step closer to becoming the sixth player in history to reach 200 saves.

-Kim Jae-yun pitching against SSG on the 22nd. /Photo=Kim Jin-kyung, Staff Reporter
+Kim Jae-yoon pitching against SSG on the 22nd. /Photo=Kim Jin-kyung, Staff Reporter

-Kim Jae-yun pitching against SSG on the 22nd. /Photo=Kim Jin-kyung, Staff Reporter
+Kim Jae-yoon pitching against SSG on the 22nd. /Photo=Kim Jin-kyung, Staff Reporter

-Once again, he handled the first batter well, retiring Han Yu-seom on a center field fly in four pitches.
+Once again, he got off to a good start.
+He retired Han Yu-seom on a center field fly in four pitches.

 However, was back-to-back pitching after throwing 30 pitches the day before too much?
-He allowed a walk to Kim Jae-hwan on the seventh pitch and then threw two balls in succession to pinch-hitter Choi Jun-woo.
+He walked Kim Jae-hwan on the seventh pitch and then issued two balls in succession to pinch-hitter Choi Jun-woo.
 The third pitch was a strike.
 At that moment, pinch-runner Chae Hyun-woo successfully stole second base.
 Two more balls followed, and Choi Jun-woo reached base on a walk in five pitches.

 SSG's Oh Tae-gon hits a go-ahead, two-run double in the top of the 9th against Samsung on the 22nd. /Photo=Kim Jin-kyung, Staff Reporter